 Summer is here and the weather is heating up.
 Between parties, lazing by the pool, and other social events, sugary sweet beverages are at their peak.
 It’s harder in the summer to keep sweets and sugary drinks in check, I think.
 So here’s an old post I’ve resurrected to help you keep the sweet drinks in their place, while still keeping good-tasting hydration front and center.

-We all know that children should cut back on soda, for the reasons I discuss here.
+We all know that children should cut back on soda.
 Even lemonade, sweet tea and juice drinks can be problematic if your child drinks more than 12 ounces a day.

 I’ve come up with some “homemade soda” ideas for the families I work with, to help them transition away from relying on soda and other sweetened beverages too much, and I’m sharing them with you.